A Bible Study

 So, if anyone asks if you’re born again, you should answer, “Of course!
 I’m a baptised Christian.
 Every Christian who undergoes baptism experiences being born again!”

 Baptism, of course, is just the beginning of the Christian journey.
 Baptism makes us babes in Christ, beginners, not mature Christians.
-We have lots of growing to do, but baptism is the beginning of a new birth.
+We have a lot of growing to do, but baptism marks the beginning of a new birth.

 #catholic #journeyhome #catholiconversion